 Review by Frank Plowright

 Since the 1960s the rule of thumb defining continuity elements of superhero comics has been what Stan Lee referred to as “the illusion of change”.
-Superheroes are prodded from conflict to crisis and back, while the soap opera moments of their personal lives add additional drama.
+Superheroes are prodded from conflict to crisis and back, while the soap opera moments of their personal lives provide additional drama.
 Usually, though, ten, twenty or fifty issues later a superhero is largely in the same place.
 It’s an exceptionally rare superhero title that messes with this formula, but as we reach the final volume it’s apparent that Starman has been exactly that, and moreover intended as such from the start.

 Over these six books Jack Knight has transformed from a self-obsessed collector, marginally disappointing son and extremely reluctant hero into the proud standard bearer of tradition, with concern about others and his wider environment.
 These characteristics were always present, if buried deep, and James Robinson presented the ideal circumstances for them to emerge.
 By the end of this book Jack is very different person from the guy we first saw in volume one.